Bayonne Bridge, New Jersey, United States of America

 The project includes widening each of the four toll lanes from 10ft to 12ft.
 It also involves uplifting the existing approaches, ramps and main span roadway.

-Construction is yet to commence for targeted completion by 2014.
 PANYNJ plans to undertake some of the expansion work, while the remaining work will be awarded to outside contractors.

 Traffic operations imposed by the Port Authority of New York and New Jersey